jfrNebus/Safe_box/readme_english.md

 <br>

-The password is provided through the keyboard, the board will be the one evaluating it.
-If the password entered matches the one burned on the board, then the bolt will be triggered.
+The password is provided through the keyboard, and the board evaluates it.
+If the password entered matches the one stored on the board, then the bolt will be triggered.

 <br>

+SIGUE POR AQUÍ SIGUE POR AQUÍ

 <p align="center">
  <img src="Images/keyboard_inside_front.jpg" width="370" height="278"/>